jfheinrich-eu/psono-secret-whisperer/README.md

 Output field from `secret1` till `secret10`. `secret1` is the value for the first field in `inputs.secret_fields` and so on.

-Or are custom names given, then the output field names are the given names.
+If custom names are given, then the output field names are the given names.

 ## 🛡️ Security Recommendations <a name="security-recommendations"></a>